 Most benthos are spineless bottom feeders.
 That may sound harsh, but many benthos are indeed invertebrates, meaning they lack a backbone.
 Creatures like sea stars are a great example of an invertebrate benthic species.
-With about 2,000 species of sea stars living in the ocean, these charismatic critters are widely known for having five arms, but species with 10, 20, and even 40 arms exist.
+With about 2,000 species of sea stars living in the ocean, these charismatic critters are widely known for having five arms, but species with ten, twenty, and even forty arms exist.

 The diversity of life is much higher at the bottom of water bodies than the top primarily because the bottom offers many more types of habitats that organisms can adapt to.
-Research indicates that the diversity of species living in the deep-sea may rival the species richness found in tropical coral reefs.
+Research indicates that the diversity of species living in the deep sea may rival the richness of species found in tropical coral reefs.

 While it’s natural to assume that few lifeforms could withstand the harsh, frigid habitat of the deep ocean, benthic organisms are well adapted to this environment, living and thriving in the cold, dark waters.
 These animals adapt by having low metabolic rates, living and working at a slower speed than organisms in warmer waters.
-For example, some species of squat lobsters, such as Munidopsidae, live at depths of 1000–5000 meters (.62–3.1 miles) in the ocean.
+For example, some species of squat lobsters, such as Munidopsidae (a member of the Galatheoidea family), live at depths of 1000–5000 meters (.62–3.1 miles) in the ocean.
 They can be found in seamounts, canyons, and next to deep-sea hydrothermal vents.

 To cope with the vast darkness, many benthic creatures create their own light.
 Bioluminescence, a colorful, chemical glow that can be turned on and off, serves several purposes.
 Many species of benthos flash colors and patterns to communicate with their own kind.
 Hunters use bioluminescence to search out prey, and the hunted use this light to ward off or confuse predators.
 Other creatures, unable to create their own light, borrow it from those who can.
 Known as fluorescence, they absorb the light from other organisms and reemit it as a different color.